zeevt/zeevt.github.io/bookmark_bits_of_security.md

 the attacks keep improving so people are worried and move to ECC.

-Hash functions, the size of the private keys in FFDHE, ECC curve size (close enough to ECC private key, public key, ECIEC ciphertext, ECDH key shares): half their length in bits is their "bits of security" because of [Pollard's Rho](https://en.wikipedia.org/wiki/Pollard%27s_rho_algorithm) and [baby-step, giant-step](https://en.wikipedia.org/wiki/Baby-step_giant-step).
+Hash functions, the size of the private keys in FFDHE, ECC curve size (close enough to ECC private key, public key, ECIES ciphertext, ECDH key shares): half their length in bits is their "bits of security" because of [Pollard's Rho](https://en.wikipedia.org/wiki/Pollard%27s_rho_algorithm) and [baby-step, giant-step](https://en.wikipedia.org/wiki/Baby-step_giant-step).

-ECDSA and EdDSA signatures are twice the length of the private key, so four times the "bits of security".
+ECDSA and EdDSA signatures are twice the length of the private key (plus ASN.1 overhead), so four times the "bits of security", so ~70 byte signatures for 128 bit security.